Biden-Putin square off as tension grows on Ukraine border

 A key principle of the NATO alliance is that membership is open to any qualifying country.
 And no outsider has membership veto power.
 While there’s little prospect that Ukraine would be invited into the alliance anytime soon, the U.S. and its allies won’t rule it out.

-“Fellow authoritarians in Beijing and Tehran will be watching how the free world responds,” said Senate Minority Leader Mitch McConnell.
+“Fellow authoritarians in Beijing and Tehran will be watching how the free world responds,” Senate Minority Leader Mitch McConnell said from the Senate floor on Monday.
 “And President Biden has an opportunity to set the tone when he speaks with Putin.”

 Trump, who showed unusual deference to Putin during his presidency, said in a Newsmax interview on Monday that the Biden-Putin conversation would not be a “fair match,” describing it as tantamount to the six-time Super Bowl champion New England Patriots facing a high school football team.

-The Kremlin has made clear that Putin planned to seek binding guarantees from Biden precluding NATO’s expansion to Ukraine.
-Biden and aides have indicated no such guarantee is likely, with the president saying he “won’t accept anyone’s red line.”

-Psaki stressed “NATO member countries decide who is a member of NATO, not Russia.
-And that is how the process has always been and how it will proceed.”
+Biden is also expected to speak with Ukrainian President Volodymyr Zelenskyy in coming days.

-Still, Putin sees this as a moment to readjust the power dynamic of the U.S.-Russia relationship.
+Putin apparently sees the current situation as a moment to readjust the power dynamic of the U.S.-Russia relationship, analysts say.

 “It is about fundamental principles established 30 years ago for the relations between Russia and the West,” said Fyodor Lukyanov, a leading Moscow-based foreign policy expert.
 “Russia demands to revise these principles, the West says there’s no grounds for that.
 So, it’s impossible to come to an agreement just like that.”

-Both the White House and the Kremlin sought in advance to lower expectations for the call.
-Both sides said they didn’t expect any breakthroughs on Ukraine or the other issues up for discussion, but that just the conversation itself will be progress.
+Both the White House and the Kremlin sought in advance to lower expectations for Tuesday’s call.
+But they said the conversation itself was progress.

 “Putin has repeatedly said that we look for good, predictable relations with the U.S.,” Peskov said.
 “Russia has never planned to attack anyone.
 But we have our own concerns, our own red lines — the president spoke clearly about that.
 To that, Mr. Biden responded that he doesn’t intend to accept any red lines.
 This issue will be discussed (during the call) as well.”